fireblocks/recovery/docs/CONTRIBUTING.md

-# 🔨 Contributing
+# 🔨 Development

-This repository contains a collection of TypeScript/Python apps and packages for:
+This repository contains a collection of TypeScript/Python apps and packages to:

+- Generate an RSA private/public keypair for creating a new Recovery Kit
-- Recovering extended private/public keys from a Recovery Kit ZIP file, an RSA key, and a Fireblocks workspace owner's mobile recovery passphrase
+- Recover extended private/public keys from a Recovery Kit ZIP file, an RSA key, and a Fireblocks workspace owner's mobile recovery passphrase
-- Deriving wallet keys and addresses from
+- Derive wallet keys and addresses from extended private/public keys
+- Query wallet balances and perform withdrawals from recovered cold wallets without exposing private keys

-two applications ([Recovery Utility](../packages/recovery-utility/) and [Recovery Relay](../packages/recovery-relay/)) and three internal dependencies (the [Extended Key Recovery module](../packages/extended-key-recovery/), the [Wallet Derivation helpers](../packages/wallet-derivation/), and [shared frontend components and utilities](../packages/shared/)).
-[Recovery Utility](../apps/recovery-utility/) is a cross-platform [Electron](https://www.electronjs.org/) app compiled for macOS, Windows, and Linux.
+[Recovery Utility](../apps/recovery-utility/) is intended to be run on an offline, air-gapped machine.
+It is a cross-platform [Electron](https://www.electronjs.org/) app compiled for macOS, Windows, and Linux.
 Its window UI, along with Recovery Relay, are built with [React](https://reactjs.org/) on the [Next.js](https://nextjs.org/) framework, using [Material UI](https://mui.com/material-ui/getting-started/overview/) components.

-[Recovery Utility](../packages/recovery-utility/) is intended to be run on an offline, air-gapped machine.
-It uses a companion web app, [Recovery Relay](../packages/recovery-relay/), to check wallet balances and initiate transactions from recovered wallets.
+It uses a companion web app, [Recovery Relay](../apps/recovery-relay/), to check wallet balances and initiate transactions from recovered wallets.

-[Recovery Utility](../packages/recovery-utility/) includes the compiled [Extended Key Recovery module](../extended-key-recovery) in its [contents](https://www.electron.build/configuration/contents.html#extrafiles) and spawns it as a child process to restore a workspace's extended private/public keys.
-Both [Recovery Utility](../packages/recovery-utility/) and [Recovery Relay](../packages/recovery-relay/) use the [Wallet Derivation helpers](../packages/wallet-derivation/) to derive wallets' addresses and their private/public keys.
+[Recovery Utility](../apps/recovery-utility/) includes the compiled [@fireblocks/extended-key-recovery](../packages/extended-key-recovery) module in its [contents](https://www.electron.build/configuration/contents.html#extrafiles) and spawns it as a child process to restore a workspace's extended private/public keys.
+Both [Recovery Utility](../apps/recovery-utility/) and [Recovery Relay](../apps/recovery-relay/) use [@fireblocks/wallet-derivation](../packages/wallet-derivation/) to derive wallets' addresses and their private/public keys.

 Recovery Relay can be hosted on any static file server, and Fireblocks maintains an instance hosted on Vercel at [relay.fireblocks.solutions](https://relay.fireblocks.solutions).
 Users can set a custom Recovery Relay URL in Recovery Utility's settings, after recovering their extended private keys.